anthonymobile/njbuswatcher_2020/README.md

 3. make sure tripwatcher loads this file
 4. load overrides from **route_config.py** (definitely prettynames but maybe also descriptions, and high)frequency flag)

+#### maps JS scripts
+- busmap.js
+    - use same for collection.jinja2 and route.jinja2, just pass different *passed_route*
+    - might need to rewrite the API to pass a collection
+        - figure out how to pass through the list of route #s
+        - and then fetch and concatenate the individual route geojsons (probably write another API call, easier to do in python than JS?)
+- busmap-stop.js
+    - might need to be different since we want a single stop
+    - limit stop layer to single stop (w/ stops_json source set to '/api/v1/maps?layer=stops&rt=119&stop_id=30189')
+    - to extent of stops_json layer

 #### write static content
 - **about.html**
 - **faq.html**